 The Walk with Little Amal started on 27 July 2021 in Gaziantep, Turkey she arrived on the South Bank in London on 23 October 2021.
 She is due to complete her journey in Manchester on 3 November 2021.
 You can find out a lot more about Amal’s journey here.

-Little Amal Gallery
+Warhorse meets Little Amal

 For more Inspiring City posts you might like…